min2ha/ukwa-site/content/target/34289/index.en.md

   "subject": "Easter Rising "
 }

-# Artist as Witness (Dublin City Gallery The Hugh Lane)

 This website outlines the programme of exhibitions for 2016, ‘Artist as Witness’, at Dublin City Gallery The Hugh Lane.